 Throughout the year, a wide variety of special programs provide educational and cultural opportunities to Mississippi College students.
 Many are open to the local community as well.
 Outstanding lecturers in literature, science, mathematics, political science, and religion have appeared recently on campus in programs open to the public.
-Vocal and instrumental performances are also an almost weekly occurrence throughout the university year, and numerous art exhibits are on display during each year, specifically those in the Samuel Marshall Gore Gallery located on the fourth floor of Aven Hall.
+Vocal and instrumental performances are also an almost weekly occurrence throughout the university year, and numerous art exhibits are on display during each year, specifically those in the Samuel Marshall Gore Gallery located directly behind the Leland Speed Library.